moslisnas/React-WebTemplate/README.md

 # React-WebTemplate
 React web project templates.

-This project can be used to generate your own application.
+This project can be used to generate your own applications.

 Actually available:
-* React v17.0.2 (latest version at 11/07/2021)
+* React v17.0.2 - latest version at 11/07/2021
-* React vX.X.X with Next.js
+* React v17.0.2 with Next.js - latest version at 11/07/2021

 ## React latest version
 ### React latest version install: